EarlyHints/PrivUp/README.md

 6) Checks for passwords in default locations (does not search filesystem)
 7) Checks if you can write to services and checks for unquooted services
 8) Checks startup apps
-9) Check for install elevated, sam/system hive access, modifiable services and interesting environment variables
+9) Check for install elevated and audits your groups/ privs
+10) Looks for interesting files and hidden ADS
+11) Looks at network open ports
+12) Runs watson